This is the fifth article in my Profoto Blog series.

 I hope this article has been helpful, thank you for reading and good luck!

 Want to learn more?
-Check out my online course Artistic Portrait Photography.
+Check out my online course Artistic Portrait Photography, or subscribe to my Patreon, where I create exclusive new contents on a monthly basis.

 More: photography articles, gear list